21 Computer Science (CS) CV Examples For 2025

 Then follows a professional summary or objective, briefly describing goals and qualifications.

-Education is next and includes degrees earned, universities attended, and graduation dates.
+Education is next and includes degrees obtained, universities attended, and graduation dates.
 A skills section is also important and lists programming languages, tools, and software proficiency.

 Finally, you showcase work experience, placements, and academic or personal projects, with descriptions that focus on responsibilities, achievements, and tools used.